autoslug/modbot/README.md

 ### Flashing the Pico
 If all the above steps ran successfully, you should be able to see buttons on the bottom left of your workspace called Build and a symbol that looks like a run button.
 The build button will run cmake build . and make all your files.
 The run button will create a .elf file that you can them move onto the pico.

+### Verification
+There is a file called test.c in the src directory, which contains a single include statement that imports the pico sdk.
+If there is an error on that line, then something went wrong along the line and you will have to fix it.
+L.